Submission to the DRAGON leaderboard

 Once you have your training+inference container uploaded as a fully-functional GC algorithm, you're now ready to make submissions to the challenge!
 Please follow each of the steps below to ensure a smooth submission process.

-1. Make a submission to the Synthetic Leaderboard [PENDING]
+1. Make a submission to the Synthetic Leaderboard

 Navigate to the "Submit" page and select the "Synthetic" phase.
 There, select your algorithm, and click "Save" to submit.
 If there are no errors and evaluation has completed successfully, your score will be up on the leaderboard (typically in less than 24 hours).
 This ensures your algorithm can handle all the task types in the DRAGON challenge and is a mandatory step!
 This way, we can identify potential issues with your algorithm submission early.
 This helps to keep costs low, allowing us to keep supporting the DRAGON challenge!

-2. Make a submission to the Validation Leaderboard [PENDING]
+2. Make a submission to the Validation Leaderboard

 Navigate to the "Submit" page and select the "Validation" phase.
 There, select your algorithm, and click "Save" to submit.
 If there are no errors and evaluation has completed successfully, your score will be up on the leaderboard (typically in less than 24 hours).
 This ensures your algorithm can handle all the tasks in the DRAGON challenge and is a mandatory step!
 This way, we can identify potential issues with your algorithm submission early.
 This helps to keep costs low, allowing us to keep supporting the DRAGON challenge!

-3. Make a submission to the Test Leaderboard [PENDING]
+3. Make a submission to the Test Leaderboard

-Finally, navigate to the "Submit" page and select the "Test" phase.
+Congrats on creating a working algorithm!
+Now, let's find out how good it is!
+Navigate to the "Submit" page and select the "Test" phase.
 There, select your algorithm.

 This submission also requires two aspects to be checked by the challenge organizers (as specified in more detail here):